 Once you’ve connected Google Analytics to your WordPress website, simply head over to Insights » Reports from your WordPress dashboard and click the ‘Site Speed’ tab.

-You can see a score for your site’s load time for desktop and mobile.
+You can see a score for your site’s page load time for desktop and mobile devices.
 Besides that, the report also shows different metrics that are important for measuring how fast your website is.

 Next, if you scroll down, then you’ll notice that MonsterInsights offers recommendations and benchmark goals that you should aim for on your website.